gacetta/notes/JS-functions.md

 arrow function allows you to omit the `return` keyword as well as the brackets surrounding the code which helps simplify smaller functions into one-line statements:

     const myFunc = () => "value";
+---
 ### PARAMETERS
+---
 adding parameters to arrow functions is as simple as including them inside the `()`.

-If an arrow function has a single parameter, the parenthesis may be omitted:
+If an arrow function has a single parameter, the parenthesis may be omitted (though rarely ommited):

     const doubler = item => item * 2;